La Tomatina: History

 The 2020 event, which was to be its 75th anniversary, was cancelled in April 2020 due to the COVID-19 pandemic in Spain.
 It had only been cancelled once before, in 1957, for political reasons.
 Due to COVID-19, the 2021 event was also cancelled.

+In the last edition, on August 28, 2024, more than 23,000 people from 51 countries participated.

 Description

-Events during the days before the fight include a paella contest near the town’s square, tomato fireworks, and different music bands and parades around the medieval city center.
-On Wednesday morning, the first event before the tomato battle is the “Palo Jabón”, centered on a long greased pole with a piece of ham at its top.
+Events during the days before the fight include a paella contest near the town's square, tomato fireworks, and different music bands and parades around the medieval city centre.
+On Wednesday morning, the first event before the tomato battle is the "Palo Jabón", centred on a long greased pole with a piece of ham at its top.
 The goal is for participants to climb the pole and make the ham drop, which requires them to climb on each other.
 During this effort, other celebrants sing and dance in circles, and all participants are doused with water from hoses.
 Once the ham falls, the tomato battle commences.

 Usually, the fight lasts for about one hour, after which the town square is covered with tomato debris.
-Fire trucks then hose down the streets and participants often use hoses that locals provide to remove the tomatoes from their bodies.
+Fire trucks then hose down the streets, and participants often use hoses that locals provide to remove the tomatoes from their bodies.
 Some participants go to the Los Peñones pool to wash.
-The citric acid in the tomatoes leads to the washed surfaces in the town becoming very clean.
+Citric acid in the tomatoes aids in the cleaning process, resulting in some of the town's surfaces being cleaner after being rinsed off than they were before the event.

-Since 2013 participation in the event has been restricted to the 20,000 holders of paid tickets.
+Since 2013, participation in the event has been restricted to the 20,000 holders of paid tickets.
 In 2015, it was estimated that almost 145,000 kg of tomatoes were thrown.

 The city council prescribes a short list of instructions for the safety of the participants and the festival: